 Clinical Psychologist

-Carrie is also a speaker and has presented at training events and workshops all over the country for GPs, clients, and the general public.
-She has delivered research papers at conferences, published articles in magazines, and has been interviewed on radio shows, such as Hack on Triple J. Carrie has also presented at mental health awareness events including sharing the stage with other speakers such as Jessica Rowe.
+Carrie has presented at training events and workshops all over the country for GPs, clients, and the general public, as well as lecturing for universities.
+She has delivered research papers at conferences, published articles in magazines and Q1 peer reviewed journals, and has been interviewed on radio shows, such as Hack on Triple J. Carrie has also presented at mental health awareness events including sharing the stage with other speakers such as Jessica Rowe.
 Carrie is also the creator of the program Habits for Happier (TM) program.
-Carrie is currently undertaking PhD research in the areas of the practice of Psychology and the relationship with Complementary Therapies.
+Carrie is currently undertaking PhD research in the area psychology/psychologist engagement with integrative mental health care approaches.
+Carrie is also a qualified Naturopath and Nutritionist (registered with NHAA and TGA).

 NB: Clients can only be seen as either a Clinical Psychology client or Naturopathic/Nutrition client.
 Psychologists in Australia can only see clients from one profession (Australian Psychological Society Ethical Guidelines) and not the integration of both disciplines.